vectordotdev/timber-elixir/README.md

 <details><summary><strong>What about my current log statements?</strong></summary><p>

 They'll continue to work as expected.
-Timber adheres strictly to the default `::Logger` interface and will never deviate in *any* way.
+Timber adheres strictly to the default `Logger` interface and will never deviate in *any* way.

 In fact, traditional log statements for non-meaningful events, debug statements, etc, are